CephalofairGames/merc-packs-faq/index.md

 **Item 034** - <span class="hidden">**Shrapnel Bomb** - Use of this item is declared "after your ranged attack" and can therefore be declared after the modifier is drawn.
 Its effect happens after all steps of the attack, including forced movement, but before the next attack if you have multiple targets in your attack ability.
 You can still use this if your target dies; it should then be read as "adjacent to the hex the target occupied."</span>

-**Item 044** - <span class="hidden">**Sword of Absolution - Can I use this for conditions I gained from an Outpost or Road Event?
+**Item 044** - <span class="hidden">**Sword of Absolution - Can I use this for conditions I gained from a City or Road Event?
 What about a Scenario Effect?** You select your gear for a scenario before applying the consequences of events and scenario effects.
 Yes, it can be used in response to any (one) of the above and begins the scenario Spent.</span>

 **Item 046** - <span class="hidden">**Double-Lens Goggles - How do these work if I have, for example, a -1 Add Time Token modifier drawn?** The numeric value of the modifier card changes but all the extra effects are retained.
 In this example, it changes to a +1 Add Time Token.</span>